weaviate/Verba/README.md

 5. **Create .env file and add environment variables**

-# Quickstart: Build from Source
+# How to build from Source

 1. **Clone the Verba repos**